Grenoble Alpes University: Governance

 The Université Grenoble Alpes is a Public Institution of Scientific, Cultural, and Professional Relevance (French: Établissement public à caractère scientifique, culturel et professionnel").
 It is governed by a board of directors and an academic council elected every four years.
 The president of the university is elected by the board of Directors after each renewal, and is eligible for re-election once.
 On 3 December 2015, staff and students from Joseph Fourier University, Pierre Mendès-France University, and Stendhal University voted to elect representatives to the central councils of the new university.
 On 7 January 2016, the Board of Directors of the Université Grenoble Alpes elected Lise Dumasy as president.
 It was the first time a woman has been elected to head a merged university in France.

 The university was one of the central members of the Community Université Grenoble Alpes, a COMUE under the presidency of Patrick Lévy.
 The association allowed the humanities and social sciences and natural and formal sciences to be represented in the governance of the entire university system of Grenoble.

 On 1 January 2020 the ComUE merged with the university, together with the Grenoble Institute of Technology, the Grenoble Institute of Political Studies, and the Grenoble School of Architecture ENSAG.
 The merger was organized using the newly created legal form of "établissements expérimentaux" created by the French government to promote the development of leading national universities.
 Yassine Lakhnech became the President of the newly merged university.
+He was re-elected to the presidency on 11 January 2024; however the administrative court of Grenoble ruled that the elections of the university boards of November 2023 were insincere.
+A provisional administrator was then appointed.
+After a new round of elections of the boards in April 2024, Yassine Lakhnech was again elected president on 16 May 2024 for a four-year mandate.